o3de/o3de.org/content/docs/userguide/ui/editor/scaling-device-resolution.md

 ---
-description: ' Build UIs that display on multiple screen resolutions using the Scale to Device property in the &ALYlong; &ui-canvas-editor;. '
+description: ' Build UIs that display on multiple screen resolutions using the Scale to Device property in the Amazon Lumberyard UI Editor. '
 title: Scaling to Device Resolutions
 ---
 # Scaling to Device Resolutions {#ui-editor-scaling-device-resolution}